A-R96/ISOMAGIC/README.md

 Easily rename PS2 game file names and prefix them with the correct game codes for OPL Manager to interpret.

+I made this script for a friend who has the need for this exact functionality.
+The repo includes an executable version of the script for his convenience.
+If you dont want to trust a random exe which is smart then just clone the repo and run the python script yourself.

+### EXE Version
+This repo includes an exe version of the script that you can use if you don't want to install python.

 ### Prerequisites

 * Python 3.12.3 or higher